Atlas975/Notes/OperatingSystems/FileSystems/File_systems.md

 > multi-level ![[Pasted image 20221208230819.png|400]]

-- Unix uses a combined approach with index for small files and multi-level for large files, retaining speed where possible
+- Unix uses a combined approach with indexing for small files and multi-level for large files, retaining speed where possible

 > linked + multi-level![[Pasted image 20221208231007.png|400]]